JanicaJensen/jjensen_webdev_portfolio/README.md

 THEN the UI scrolls to the corresponding section

-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications
+WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications ✅

 WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others ✅

 WHEN I click on the images of the applications
-THEN I am taken to that deployed application
+THEN I am taken to that deployed application ✅

-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport 🟡
+    - *I really did my best with this.
+Sometimes the items would not change upon resize, I added a viewport tag in the HTML to see if that would help and it did, somewhat, but parts of my site still don't optimize.*